 This is the second most common sale organizational type which of course tends to be found in companies that make strong use of third-party sales channels.
 There may be a direct sales force, a VAR or retail sales force, an OEM sales force, and so on.
 Sometime there is an “intermixing of these organizations, for example, an “overlay” VAR channel rep as part of a direct sales force.

 Likely the least common of organization types, but one which is very appropriate in certain circumstances.
 For example, it might be found in a tech company which has very different value propositions in a number of vertical industries, where “insider status” in important to selling into that particular market.
 It is also seen in companies where the product offerings are arranged by vertical market.

 There are many possible sales organization types and styles for software and hardware companies.
 Many different ways of organizing a tech sales force can work.
 Please note that the people you put in the organization are always more important than organizational structure to your company’s ultimate success.
 But by carefully considering your company’s specific situation and matching your organizational structure to your market, products and available resources.
 If you follow this playbook, your company will have the best chance of achieving optimal sales results.

-What do you think about the optimal way to organize a tech company sales force?
+What do you think is the optimal way to organize a tech company sales force?
 Post a comment with your own perspective on this important topic.

 Follow Phil Morettini and Morettini on Management via Twitter, Facebook, LinkedIn, RSS, or Subscribe to the Morettini on Management Newsletter hosted by LinkedIn.
 Contact Phil directly at firstname.lastname@example.org